kohesive/injekt/README.md

 When delegating factories such as this, any multi-value instances will not be cached by any scope since those factories create new instances on every call.
 For singletons and keyed factories the objects are cached and a reference to those objects will exist in both the local and delegated scopes for any instances requested during its lifecycle.

 You can also just use multiple scopes independently without linking or delegation.
-Some instances from a local scope, others from the global.
-But you must use each scope independently instead of only using the `Injekt` global variable
+Fetch some instances from a local scope, others from the global.
+But you must use each scope independently and be careful of accidentally using the `Injekt` global variable when not intended.

 If you have common factories needed in local scopes, you can easily create a descendent of `InjektScope` that registers these during its construction.